protagorai/wordpress_plugin_webp_safe_migrator/WORDPRESS_LOGIN_FIX_GUIDE.md

 ---

-**Summary**: The login issue was caused by inconsistent password configuration across platforms.
-The fix ensures all platforms use the same credentials (`admin/admin123!`) and includes robust health checks and auto-installation capabilities for consistent, reliable WordPress setup.
+**Summary**: The login issue was caused by inconsistent password configuration and Windows batch file handling of special characters.
+The fix standardizes all platforms on the same credentials (`admin/admin123`) and includes robust health checks and auto-installation capabilities for consistent, reliable WordPress setup.